Cliometrics

-Cliometrics (/ˌklaɪ.oʊəˈmɛt.ɹɪks/, also /ˌkliːoʊˈmɛt.ɹɪks/), sometimes called new economic history or econometric history, is the systematic application of economic theory, econometric techniques, and other formal or mathematical methods to the study of history (especially social and economic history).
+Cliometrics (/ˌklaɪ.oʊəˈmɛt.ɹɪks/, also /ˌkliːoʊˈmɛt.ɹɪks/), sometimes called 'new economic history' or 'econometric history', is the systematic application of economic theory, econometric techniques, and other formal or mathematical methods to the study of history (especially social and economic history).
 It is a quantitative approach to economic history (as opposed to qualitative or ethnographic).

 There has been a revival in 'new economic history' since the late 1990s.

 History

 The new economic history originated in 1958 with The Economics of Slavery in the Antebellum South by American economists Alfred H. Conrad and John R. Meyer.
-The book would cause a firestorm of controversy with its claim, based on statistical data, that slavery would not have ended in the absence of the U.S. Civil War, as the practice was economically efficient and highly profitable for slaveowners.
+The book caused much controversy with its claim, based on statistical data, that slavery would not have ended in the absence of the U.S. Civil War, as the practice was economically efficient and highly profitable for slaveowners.

-The term cliometrics—which derives from Clio, who was the muse of history—was originally coined by mathematical economist Stanley Reiter in 1960.
+The term cliometrics—which derives from Clio, the name of the muse of history—was originally coined by mathematical economist Stanley Reiter in 1960.
 Cliometrics became better known when Douglass North and William Parker became the editors of the Journal of Economic History in 1960.
 The Cliometrics Meetings also began to be held around this time at Purdue University and are still held annually in different locations.

 North, a professor at Washington University in St. Louis, would go on to win the Nobel Memorial Prize in Economic Sciences in October 1993 along with Robert William Fogel, himself often described as the father of modern econometric history and Neo-historicals.
 The two were honoured "for having renewed research in economic history;" the Academy noted that "they were pioneers in the branch of economic history that has been called the 'new economic history,' or cliometrics."
 Fogel and North received the prize for turning the theoretical and statistical tools of modern economics on the historical past: on subjects ranging from slavery and railroads to ocean shipping and property rights.
 North was heralded as a pioneer in the "new" institutional history.
 In the Nobel announcement, specific mention was made of a 1968 paper on ocean shipping, in which North showed that organizational changes played a greater role in increasing productivity than did technological change.
 Fogel is especially noted for using careful empirical work to overturn conventional wisdom.